Subzy132/Engineering-130/README.md

 - Agile is a concept where you go through continuous small improvements through frequent releases
 - It is a mindset which gives you the ability to create and respond to change as fast as possible

+Our class was split up into 3 groups of 5 and we delivered 3 presentations.
+The first presentation was on everything about devops, so what is devops and how does it benefit the business and the specific tools the devops engineer uses.
+We then got feedback from our peers and the trainer to take board.

+The second presentation was on what is agile and scrum.
+We then used the feedback we got from the last presentation to make this one even better and it was clear to see that there was an immense improvement from the quality of presentation and the content that was being taught.

+The third presentation we done was also about scrum and agile but we expanded on different aspects of it to get a deeper understanding.
+This also went really well because we constantly recieved so much feedback and everyone took this under consideration and this improvement was clear to see.

 ### What is Scrum?